microsoft/RTVS-docs/samples.md

 1. [Reproducible R
    Toolkit](https://mran.revolutionanalytics.com/rro/#reproducibility), which
-   ensures that the libraries that you built your R program with are always available to others that want to reproduce your work. -- TODO: do we have a sample that shows this off?
+   ensures that the libraries that you built your R program with are always available to others that want to reproduce your work.

 #### Benchmarks